-- Find your platform – there are various social media channels, research and figure out which ones you would benefit from having sponsored content on.
+- Find your platform – there are various social media channels.
+Research and figure out which ones you would benefit from having sponsored content on.

 - Find influencers whose following are your TARGET MARKET – you can also dabble later on in trying to reach other markets (keywords: later on, focus your efforts on your own market first for the greatest return on investment).

 - Research and study these influencers – what’s their story?
 Are there any controversies attached to them?
-Learn their social media techniques, their tone, anything that will help you craft a perfect marketing campaign that fits into their profile so seamlessly it’ll build trust and influence buying decisions from their followers.
+Learn their social media techniques, their tone, and anything that will help you craft a perfect marketing campaign that fits into their profile so seamlessly it’ll build trust and influence buying decisions from their followers.

 - Build a budget – how much are you willing to allocate to this and what’s your expected ROI?
-Start small, test the waters, analyze your results.
+Start small, test the waters, and analyze your results.
 Be strategic.

 - Prepare a plan – what products or services will you promote?
 How many influencers will you work with?
 For how long?
 What are you offering to them?
 What are you requesting from them?
 How are you tracking your results?
 Be as specific as possible.

 - Plan ahead – whether this fails or succeeds, you should always be prepared for the next step.
 Maybe you allocate more money, maybe you pull out.
 Just know what your next moves are.